lolilo/VisuaLisPy/README.md

 ------------------
 Furthering my project, I wrote a simple code generator to compile Scheme into a subset of JavaScript.
 This was a relatively straight-forward process of translating the AST to fit the template of JavaScript's language structure.
 I plan to program a code generator to target C, which will involve type-casting and other presently unforeseen challenges, I'm sure.
 Perhaps I will one day make it to assembly...

+###Lessons Learned
+ * Many particulars in parsing raw input with regex, keeping in mind precedence, prioritization, maximal munch.
+ * Syntactic ambiguity in code must be resolved somehow.
+Computers can't deal with ambiguity.
+"Time flies like an arrow; fruit flies like a banana."
+ * Integrating with somebody else's code (D3.js), without documentation, may prove challenging.
+ * Compilers aren't so magical anymore.
+ * Deployment is another beast entirely.

 The more I learned, the more I realized how much more I want to learn.
 <br />
 ---